Where is Gus Poyet now?

 Tasked with improving the side’s third place finish the previous season, Poyet’s side struggled for consistency and he resigned from the club in September 2017 with the team in 12th place.

-In January 2018, Gus Poyet returned to European football management when he joined French Ligue One side Bordeaux in his current role as the side’s head coach.
+In January 2018, he returned to European football management when he joined French Ligue One side Bordeaux as the side’s head coach.

-He was sacked from the club in August 2018 when he criticised the club’s hierachy when they sold striker Gaëtan Laborde without his consent.
+Unfortunately he was sacked from the club in August 2018 when he criticised the club’s hierachy after selling striker Gaëtan Laborde without his consent.

 In between his managerial jobs Poyet has worked as a pundit on various TV channels including the BBC, Sky Television and the Malaysian channel Stadium Astro.